MP3+video+web, Pronunciation scored, Cheap, ★

 The English course has travel videos of a few US cities, no better than any commercial movie for learning, and hard to hear the words through the music.
 These mispronounce the Corcoran Gallery and misspell the Juilliard School.
 Sound quality varies on their MP3 files, which are full speed.

 Unlike their 35-language course, this does operate on recent Windows systems.
-I used it on Windows 7, and the software is also labeled as working in Windows 8, Vista and XP.
+Version 10 works on Windows XP, Vista, 7, 8.
+Version 12 is for Windows XP, Vista, 7, 8, 10.

 Most Amazon reviewers give good reviews to the Spanish course, not to French, nor to English, where all explanations are in English, unlike the same company's 35-language course which has explanations in 6 other languages, and is reviewed separately.
 Amazon incorrectly refers to a "newer version" which is a competitor lacking speech analysis.